2025 Afghan deportation from Iran: Afghan civil society

 In the absence of a robust official response, Afghan citizens organized grassroots aid efforts.
 In Herat, businessmen and residents formed convoys of private cars to transport thousands of deportees from the border for free, while others provided food, water, and temporary shelter.

 UN

 The UN and its refugee agency (UNHCR) warned that the forced return of Afghans risks further destabilizing Afghanistan, which is already facing a humanitarian crisis with over 29 million in need of aid.
 Richard Bennett, the UN Special Rapporteur on human rights in Afghanistan, condemned the "incitement to discrimination & violence" and the use of "dehumanising language" against Afghans in Iran.

 Other international and civil society responses

 The deportations drew condemnation from numerous international figures and organizations.

-Hannah Neumann, a member of the European Parliament, called the expulsions "illegal" and an "expulsion by force and terror."
+Hannah Neumann, a member of the European Parliament, called the deportations "illegal" and an "expulsion by force and terror."

 Narges Mohammadi, an imprisoned Iranian Nobel Peace Prize laureate, issued a statement from prison criticizing the deportations as a violation of Iran's international commitments.

 The Iranian Writers' Association and other Iranian civil society groups condemned the "racist" treatment of migrants and called for an end to the deportations.